h-havenga/jekyll/_posts/2019-02-19-excel-mulitsheet-in-R.markdown

 {% endhighlight %}

 And paste the result in rbindlist to create a workable df.
-Ps.
-I only did this becuase my R loop was not working
+I only did the bash loop becuase my R loop was not working

 {% highlight R %}
 df <- rbindlist(list(df$Sheet1, df$Sheet2, df$Sheet3, df$Sheet4, df$Sheet5, df$Sheet6,